 The Northern Irish diaspora plays a hugely important role in Invest NI’s work in Canada.

 4.6 million Canadians – more than 13% of the population – claim full or partial Irish ancestry.
 One of Northern Ireland’s best exports is without a doubt its people.
 They go global and they do great things.
 You only have to look across media, culture, the arts and business in Canada to find someone from Northern Ireland.
 Mairead Lavery is a great example: The Queen’s University Belfast alum is the first female CEO of Export Development Canada in its 75-year history and was also listed as one of the 25 most inspirational women in Canada in 2020.

 Invest NI keeps in close touch with the diaspora community, who are generous with their time and connections, making introductions that have resulted in business wins.
 Recently, Northern Irish tech company Thrive.App was chosen to build an employee engagement app for the Toronto Region Board of Trade.
 This wouldn’t have happened without the help of Brenda Gardiner, the organisation’s CFO & COO, who is from Northern Ireland and made introductions to her HR and IT teams.

 The Invest NI team is very appreciative of how engaged the NI Diaspora community is in the agency’s work in Canada.

-If you are interested in collaborating with Invest NI in the Americas, contact Peta Conn, Executive VP & Head of the Americas.
+If you are interested in collaborating with Invest NI in Canada, contact Michael Barton, Regional Director - Canada.